ShawnMcGough/copilot-demo-mermaid-diagram/README.md

 This demo will walk you through creating a Mermaid diagram using GitHub Copilot.
 This is useful for customers who want to create diagrams quickly and easily using the power of Copilot suggestions and Mermaid syntax.

+## What is Mermaid?
+Mermaid is a diagramming and charting tool that uses Markdown-inspired text definitions and a renderer to create and modify complex diagrams.

 ## Prerequisites

 - GitHub Copilot and GitHub Copilot Chat extension installed in your Visual Studio Code or IntelliJ IDEA
-- Mermaid extension installed in your Visual Studio Code or IntelliJ IDEA
+- [*Optional*] [Mermaid extension](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) installed in your Visual Studio Code or IntelliJ IDEA

 ## Goal

-Create a Mermaid diagram that shows the relationship between different components in a system.
+Create a Mermaid diagram that shows the relationship between different system components.

 Here is an example of a Mermaid diagram:
+> **_NOTE:_**  This will render as a diagram when viewed on github.com or using the optional Mermaid extension.

 ```mermaid
 graph TD;